 The Governors must approve any visit involving an Overnight stay or Overseas Visit.
-The Governors delegate the Headteacher / EVC the responsibility to approve all other visits including Local Area Visits www.oeapng.info 3.2c-Charges-for-off-site-actvity-final
+The Governors delegate the Headteacher (EVC) the responsibility to approve all other visits including Local Area Visits

-The Governors have adopted a charging and remissions policy:
+The Governors have adopted a charging and remissions policy.

 4.2 The Headteacher or EVC